-The loss of significant industry from Porirua has generally resulted in surplus capacity at the Porirua and Kenepuru substations.
-However the development of the Mega Centre and Harvey Norman retail shops in the area have, to some extent, offset this loss.
-These and other new developments are projected to require UnitedNetworks to enhance the distribution network around the Porirua city centre in 2003.
+The closing down of a significant number of industrial/commercial businesses (Mitsubishi factory) has resulted in a surplus of capacity at the Porirua and Kenepuru substations .
+The recent completion of the development of the Mega Centre retail shops in the area has, to some extent, offset this loss.
+In addition the land previously occupied by a psychiatric hospital has become available for development.
+It is planned to reinforce/reconfigure the 11kV distribution network supplying the area in 2007.